EnviroAutomate User Guide

 Understanding Investigation Levels:

-Used to determine if further investigation or remediation is needed
+Used to determine whether further investigation or remediation is needed.

-Values are set based on regulatory requirements, site conditions and other information
+Values are set based on regulatory requirements, site conditions, and supporting information.

 Tips for Effective Use